 Knee replacement surgery is usually recommended when the knee joint is damaged beyond repair.
 Depending upon the extent of this damage, knee replacement procedure may vary from person to person.
 The various options available include:

-Total Knee Replacement surgery has been designed for people whose knees have been severely damaged by diseases (like Osteoarthritis, Rheumatoid Arthritis, post traumatic arthritis, etc.) regardless of the cause of damage.
+Total Knee Replacement surgical procedure is suited best for patients whose knee joints have been completely damaged by degenerative joint issues like Osteoarthritis, Rheumatoid Arthritis, post traumatic arthritis, etc.

-Total Knee Replacement not only improves your quality of life but also gives you independence by allowing you to return to your routine activities, attending social functions, enjoying holidays, etc.
+Total Knee Replacement not only enhances the quality of your life but also gives you the freedom of movement by allowing you to return to your routine activities, attend social functions, enjoy holidays, etc.

 Knee Osteotomy is a good alternative to total knee replacement surgery in a young or middle-aged patient suffering with unicompartmental arthritis of the knee joint.

 A normal joint has a good cartilage and thick meniscus and it allows body weight to pass equally through both the condyles of the knee joint.
 However, as the arthritis progresses, the cartilage on one side of the knee joint wears faster than the other side, causing the deformity of the leg.
 If the inside or the medial side of the joint is worn then a varus deformity (bow-legged) will develop.
 On the contrary a valgus deformity results (knock-knees) when the outside, or lateral side, of the joint is worn.
 Deformity redirects the burden of our body weight only through the damaged condyle of knee while the healthier part of the knee is spared.
 Over a period of time this vicious cycle leads to the progression of the arthritis.